- Council of the Great City Schools

 CGCS- Bernard Harris Scholarship Program

-The 2021 CGCS-Bernard Harris Scholarship Program is accepting applications!!!
+The 2021 CGCS-Bernard Harris Scholarship Program deadline has passed!

 The CGCS-Bernard Harris Scholarship Program was established to encourage minority students to pursue college degrees and careers in science, technology, engineering and math.
 The scholarship was created by former NASA astronaut Dr. Bernard Harris, the first African-American to walk in space.